grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 ## Execution modes

-k6 supports three execution modes to run a k6 test: local, clustered, and cloud.
+k6 supports three execution modes to run a k6 test: local, distributed, and cloud.

 > One of the k6 design goals is to allow switching the execution modes with minimal changes.
 > &nbsp;